Acura MDX: Third generation (YD3/4/7; 2014)

-The MDX is powered by a 3.5-liter direct injected Earth Dreams V6 with Variable Cylinder Management.
+The MDX is powered by a 3.5-liter direct injected Earth Dreams V6 gasoline engine with Variable Cylinder Management.
 A front-wheel drive (FWD) model is available for the first time, in Canada all-wheel drive remains the only configuration offered.
 EPA-estimated fuel economy is improved with all-wheel drive (SH-AWD) models rated at 18 mpgus/27 mpgus/21 mpgus (city/highway/combined) and FWD models rated at 20 mpgus/28 mpgus/23 mpgus (city/highway/combined).

 The headlights are Acura's Jewel Eye LED Headlights (first introduced on the RLX).
 Each headlamp uses five separate LED sources with three used for low-beam lighting and two for high-beam lighting.
 LED bumper mounted fog lamps are offered as a dealer installed option.

 The interior reduced button clutter by adding a 7-inch touchscreen with haptic feedback, an additional 8-inch screen is also standard.
 To reduce interior noise an acoustic (PVB layered) windshield, acoustic front door glass and thicker rear glass are used as well as triple sealed door openings.
 Advance package models include further noise reduction using a thicker carpet base layer and front fender liners.
 The seating H-point has been reduced.

 According to Acura the exterior is more aerodynamic reducing drag by 16% with the new model lapping Nürburgring 8 seconds faster than its predecessor.
 The steering gear ratio is 9% quicker for a more sporty feel.
-The MDX rides lower reducing its center of gravity, to reduce unsprung mass the front suspension lower control arms are made from forged aluminum.
+The MDX rides lower, which reduces its center of gravity.
+To reduce unsprung mass, the front suspension lower control arms are made from forged aluminum.
 Structure rigidity is improved and weight reduced through increased use of high-strength steel.
 Overall, 64% of the total vehicle body mass is high strength steel (HSS), aluminum and magnesium.
 HSS makes up 59% of vehicle body mass; 1,500 MPa yield strength steel makes up 7%.
 A single ring-like hot stamped HSS outer door ring component reinforces the A-pillar, roof rail, B-pillar, and lower floor rail encircling the front doors for improved crash protection.
 Acura states that after conducting a simulated IIHS 25% small offset frontal crash test the front doors will open with normal force.

 The updated Adaptive Cruise Control adds low-speed stop-and-go functionality.
 In terms of safety the MDX adds a standard driver's knee airbag, optional Lane Keeping Assist System and Collision Mitigation Braking System.